FractalFir/rustc_codegen_clr/QUICKSTART.md

 ### Checking the dependencies

-After you installed `dotnet` and `ilasm`, run `cargo run --bin rustflags` to check if you installed `ilasm` and `dotnet` correctly.
-This program will check your enviroment, build the project, and print the flags you need to use it.
+After you installed `dotnet` and `ilasm`, run `./bin/rustflags.rs` to check if you installed `ilasm` and `dotnet` correctly.

+This script uses the experimental `cargo-script` feaure to will check your enviroment, build the project, and print the flags you need to use it.

 ### Running tests